-- To recognise and provide for the relationship Kai Tahu have with Otago's natural and physical resources through: - Carrying out investigations of, and works to remedy and mitigate, contaminated sites in a manner which takes into account Kai Tahu cultural values: - Protecting waahi tapu and waahi taoka, and access to them by Kai Tahu, from the effects of contamination; - Acknowledging that future generations will inherit the results of work carried out to remedy or mitigate contaminated sites: and - (d) Maintaining consultation with Kai Tahu on issues relating to site contamination.
+- 5.4.1 To recognise and provide for the relationship Kai Tahu have with Otago's natural and physical resources through: - (a) Carrying out investigations of, and works to remedy and mitigate, contaminated sites in a manner which takes into account Kai Tahu cultural values: - Protecting waahi tapu and waahi taoka, and access to (b) them by Kai Tahu, from the effects of contamination; - Acknowledging that future generations will inherit the (c) results of work carried out to remedy or mitigate contaminated sites: and - (d) Maintaining consultation with Kai Tahu on issues relating to site contamination.

 A holistic approach to the management of contaminated sites, and to discharges that can result in contamination, requires consideration of Kai Tahu values.
 By doing so, the mauri of natural and physical resources, and sites of significance to Kai Tahu, will be protected and enhanced.
 By continuing consultation with Kai Tahu about contaminated sites, and by having regard to Iwi resource management plans, the Manawhenua will be able to give effect to customary kaitiakitanga.
+Method 5.5.7

-To locate and investigate contaminated sites in Otago.
+5.4.2 To locate and investigate contaminated sites in Otago.